qizixinge/PNLM-PCA/README.md

 - 32.`optimizationRINLMmy.m`:

-- 33.`precomputation.m`: A MATLAB file that shows how the data in `precomputation.mat` is calculated.
+- 33.`precomputation.m`: A MATLAB script file that shows how the data in `precomputation.mat` is calculated.

 - 34.`RiceOptVST`: